-Do you feel like you recognize yourself in these statements?
+Do you recognize yourself in these statements?

 - I do not have a clear vision of what is deployed in my AWS Accounts